-Vitfor FTW online training uses zones as a way to set and measure your training program.
-We detail in a separate blog (quick guide to training zones) exactly how to recognise what each zone feels like, and here we outline just how training works to improve performance.
+Vitfor’s online training program uses zones as a way to set and measure your training program.
+We detail in a separate blog (a quick guide to training zones) exactly how to recognise what each zone feels like, and here we outline just how training works to improve your cycling or running performance.

 When we exercise, the subtleties in adaptation are different depending on how hard we work and this is where training zones come in.
 A training zone is a level of work that can be quantified (either subjectively or better yet, objectively) and is associated with a specific adaptation or set of adaptations.